-- We know some people have purchased PPE, including masks, to prepare for this pandemic.
-We are asking those who have extra PPE to consider donating it, to make sure those who need it have enough.
+- If you have extra PPE, consider donating it, to make sure those who need it have enough.

 - If you have some you’d like to donate, first call your local EMA to notify them of the availability of PPE, should it be needed.